 - Children enter Blundell's Preparatory at a variety of points: N1 Year 6.
-At Year 3 a significant number of our children transfer from the Pre-Prep to Prep, therefore, we have an established system of information transfer involving; SENDCO visits in Year 2, regular teacher/ Head of Pre-Prep liaison and a 'moving up' meeting between Year 2 and Year 3 with significant others present.
-Regular meetings take place with our Senior School SENDCO to ensure a smooth transition between Year 6 to Year 7. - For children joining us from outside of our setting we always seek to gain any previous reports or SEN information from parents prior to entry.
-In some cases, where SEN has already been identified, the SENDCO will meet with the potential parents as part of their school visit. - Child performance is monitored formally twice termly across the Prep school through Effort and Attainment Grades as well as more regular meetings within departments.
-Child performance is managed through regular assessment in English and Mathematics in the Pre-Prep.
-In addition to this, GLA (Whole School Years 1- 6) testing is undertaken at the end of the Spring Term, with results being available to all staff.
+At Year 3, a significant number of our children transfer from the Pre-Prep to Prep, therefore, we have an established system of information transfer involving; SENDCO visits in Year 2, regular teacher/ Head of Pre-Prep liaison and a 'moving up' meeting between Year 2 and Year 3 with significant others present.
+Regular meetings take place with our Senior School SENDCO to ensure a smooth transition between Year 6 to Year 7. - For children joining us from outside of our setting we always seek to gain any previous reports or SEND information from parents prior to entry.
+In some cases, where SEND has already been identified, the SENDCO will meet with the potential parents as part of their school visit and Learning Support assessments may occur. - Child performance is monitored formally twice termly across the Prep school through Progress reports and Progress updates as well as more regular meetings within departments.
+A pupil's performance is managed through regular assessment in English and Mathematics in the Pre-Prep.
+In addition to this, GLA (Whole School Years 1- 6) testing is undertaken in the summer term, with results being available to all staff.
 Early Learning Goals are monitored throughout a child's time in the Foundation Stage. - Teaching staff are responsible and accountable for the progress and development of pupils in their class, even those who access additional support.
-High quality teaching, differentiated for individual pupils, is our first step in responding to pupils who have or may have SEN. Our 'Initial Response Cycle' (see fig.1) involves either a Subject Teacher, Form Teacher or Head of Department raising a pupil as a concern and implementing a departmental intervention for an agreed period of no more than six weeks.
-This will be logged with the SENDCO on the School Register (At Watch) for Underachieving and a copy of the School Register will be made available to all staff on Prep Resources/SEN/List.
+High quality teaching, differentiated for individual pupils, is our first step in responding to pupils who have or may have SEND.
+Our 'Initial Response Cycle' (see fig.1) involves a Subject Teacher, Form Teacher, Subject Co-ordinator, or Head of Department raising a pupil as a concern and implementing a departmental intervention for an agreed period of no more than half a term.
+This will be logged with the Special Educational Needs& Disabilities Co-ordinator (SENDCO) on the School Register (At Watch) for Underachieving and a copy of the School Register will be made available to all staff on Prep Resources/SEN/Registers.
 At the end of this period, if the concern remains, the pupil will be raised again with the SENDCO.
 On some occasions, a child will be brought to the attention of the SENDCO before an Initial Response Cycle has been undertaken.
-In this instance the SENDCO will liaise with the Subject Teacher and Head of

-Department to establish ways forward, whether to start/continue with target setting (Underachieving) or seek additional support.
-(SEN List)
+In this instance the SENDCO will liaise with the Subject Teacher and Subject Co-ordinator / Head of Department to establish ways forward, whether to start/continue with target setting (Underachieving) or seek additional support (SEND List).